UAAP Season 79 recap: DLSU Tracksters

 Breaking records must be the key motivation of the DLSU Tracksters as they broke not one but two UAAP records in a span of 4 days.

-The Green Tracksters placed third overall this season with 243 points while the Lady Tracksters stayed in fourth with 102 points
+The Green Tracksters placed second overall this season with 243 points while the Lady Tracksters stayed in fourth with 102 points

 Tracksters Run to the Podium